John W. Griggs: U.S. Attorney General (1898–1901)

 In 1898, Griggs was offered the position of United States Attorney General by William McKinley.
 His appointment came at the recommendation of Hobart, his political mentor and now the Vice President of the United States.
 Griggs had been a longtime McKinley supporter, speaking on behalf of the candidate at the first McKinley for President club in the country in April 1896.

 As Attorney General, Griggs's chief achievement was arguing the Insular Cases before the Supreme Court, which determined the constitutional status of the lands won in the Spanish–American War.
 Griggs was an ardent supporter of the President's imperial policy and had accompanied McKinley and Hobart to Cuba, where they visited Theodore Roosevelt following his victory at the Battle of San Juan Hill.
 In the Insular Cases, he leaned heavily on Justice Bradley's decision in Late Corp. of the Church of Jesus Christ of Latter-Day Saints v.
 United States to advance a national view of the Constitution.

 After McKinley's assassination in 1901, Griggs resigned from the cabinet.
 In December of that year, Senator William J. Sewell died in office.
 Griggs was put forward as a leading candidate to succeed him, but the legislature ultimately elected John F. Dryden.

 Return to private life

 Griggs was one of the first members appointed to the Permanent Court of Arbitration at the Hague, and served from 1901 to 1912.
 He also returned to private legal practice, founding the corporate firm of Griggs, Dill and Harding in New York City.

 When the Consolidated National Bank of New York was organized on July 1, 1902, the fourteen directors included Griggs, Henry C. Brewster, George Crocker, Mortimer H. Wagar, and Perry Belmont.
 In 1905 he was named the president of the Marconi Wireless Telegraph Company of America, and held that office until the company was reorganized as the Radio Corporation of America (RCA) in 1919.
+He was present during the United States Senate inquiry into the sinking of the Titanic as a representative of the Marconi Company.
 At RCA he was a director and the company's general counsel until his death.